Applandeo/Material-File-Picker/README.md

 Other file types: ```APK```, ```ARCHIVE```, ```BOOK```, ```DOCUMENT```, ```IMAGE```, ```MUSIC```, ```SHEET```, ```PDF```, ```PRESENTATION```, ```TEXT``` and ```VIDEO```.

+### Set default directory:
-### This method let you decide which directory user will see after picker opening:
+This method let you decide which directory user will see after picker opening:
 ```java
 new FilePicker.Builder(this, listener)
       .directory("/storage/sdcard/MyFiles)